evan-mason/drafter/README.md

 Next Features Priority
 -- Interval Refresh // 5 seconds but can be improved.
--- Triple Double etc addition to stats calculations
+-- Triple Double etc addition to stats calculations.
 -- Next best pick Algorithm
--- fix the pages in the table resetting on refresh
+-- fix the pages in the table resetting on refresh.
 -- hook up drafting function to the presenter page, which then sets the video into motion.
+-- remove placeholder objects for calls to the database repository.
+-- make with projections work.
+See rotowire for paid projections.
 -- Phase 3

 Design